March – May 2020 How We Changed and Continued Education During The Coronavirus Pandemic

-The following details what we’re doing to protect our students and faculty during the Coronavirus Pandemic while continuing education from our youngest learners (3 years old) all the way up to our 8th graders (14 years old).
+The following details what we did from March through May 2020 to protect our students and faculty during the Coronavirus Pandemic while continuing education from our youngest learners (3 years old) all the way up to our 8th graders (14 years old).

 - Complying with stay at home orders.
 We have fully complied with the Stay at Home order set forth for St. Louis County.
 We are not meeting in person and all events have been put on hold or cancelled for the time being.

 - We’ve gone virtual!
 All of our students and faculty are practicing distance learning from the comfort of their homes.
 We’ve integrated Zoom into our daily learning with students to allow everyone to connect to their peers and teachers.
 Faculty and Staff are also able to meet this way to maintain contact, to communicate face to face, and for general discussions.

 - Maintaining educational content and structure.
 Our teachers have spent hours working to put schedules together and to continue to deliver content to them.
 This is not easy but rest assured, we have wonderful, caring, loving and dedicated teachers to make this as great of an experience as our students and families can have.
 Teachers are taking attendance, grading and monitoring assignments as well as homework loads to make sure our students are not overwhelmed.

 - Teaching and regrouping.
 We recognize this is an unprecedented time, but we still believe in a quality, Christ-centered education in which our students thrive and succeed with routines and a sense of normalcy.
 Our teachers will be evaluating these new methods of teaching along with our Principal, Mr. Eggold, to ensure a quality distance learning experience for all of our students.
 Teachers have encouraged students to keep up with physical activity outdoors when possible and have worked it in to student’s schedules for the day.